 Mōhua

-Gold coque and white hen feathers, colour taken from the NZ Native Mohua bird.
+Gold coque, black hen and white hen feathers, colour taken from the NZ Native Mohua bird.

 The mōhua (Mōhoua ochrocephala) is a small, insect eating song-bird that was once abundant throughout the beech and podocarp forests of New Zealand’s South Island.
 Early explorers named the birds bush canary as they flocked in large groups and brought the forests alive with their loud melodious calls.